5 Marketing Ideas for the Easter Holidays

 As in many cultures, eating different delicacies such as baked goods and an extensive breakfast is common here.

-In the Netherlands, there is a tradition in which children walk a parade with a decorated cross.
+In the Netherlands, there is a tradition in which children walk in a parade with a decorated cross.
 The Palm Easter stick traditionally has a sandwich in the shape of a rooster on top and is often decorated (by the children themselves) with colourful paper garlands, but also peanuts or dried fruit on a chain.
 Unfortunately, due to copyrights, we can't share a photo, but you can just search Google Images for “Palmpaasstok”.

 Furthermore, in the Netherlands it is also about being with family and an Easter breakfast or brunch is often held.
 Of course, Easter egg hunts and painting are also popular.